zombocom/rack-timeout/README.markdown

     received within 30s, so it makes no sense for the application to process a request it'll never be able to respond to.

-    The 30s maximum age is set in in `Rack::Timeout::MAX_REQUEST_AGE`, and should generally not be altered.
+    The 30s maximum age is set in `Rack::Timeout::MAX_REQUEST_AGE`, and should generally not be altered.

 *   With every line logged, Rack::Timeout includes a request ID.
 Generally it'll generate its own